 Different types of operations have specific energy requirements.
 Regardless of what these may be for you, CHP provides a reduction in energy costs and more environmentally friendly technology.

-In addition, CHP technology is compatible with different sources of energy, including:
+In addition, CHP technology is compatible with different sources of fuel, including: